 While working on his doctorate, and learning to write critical essays, he channeled his creative writing efforts to poetry.
 To date, he has published poems in the North American Review, Denver Quarterly, the Americas Review, Crab Orchard Review, Bilingual Review, Connecticut Review, Tulane Review, Puerto del Sol, among others.

-Currently, he focuses more on fiction and has published stories in various magazines, including the Dr. T.J.
+Currently, he focuses more on fiction and has published stories in various journals, including the Dr. T.J.
 Eckleburg Review, Hayden’s Ferry Review, the Americas Review, and Reunion: the Dallas Review.
 In 2020, Luis Alberto Urrea selected his second short story collection, Migrations, the winner of the Tomas Rivera Book Prize.
 LARB Libros released the collection on June 1, 2021.
-Presently, he’s working on a novella on the Puerto Rican icon, Roberto Clemente.
+Presently, he completed a novella on the Puerto Rican icon, Roberto Clemente, which he’s submitting to agents, contests and presses.

 J.L.Torres is Professor Emeritus of English at SUNY Plattsburgh, where he taught American literature, Latinx literatures, and Creative Writing.
 He was a co-founder and the Executive Editor of the Saranac Review besides the Co-Editor, along with Carmen H. Rivera, of Writing Off the Hyphen: New Perspectives on the Literature of the Puerto Rican Diaspora.

-He lives in upstate New York—known to friends and relatives as “carajo county”—with his family and a spirited Coton de Tulear called Moe-jo, and a lot of snow.
+He lives in upstate New York—known to friends and relatives as “carajo county”—with his family and and a lot of snow.
 He has no known hobbies, has never been in prison or any gangs, has never had quirky and funky jobs, and is notoriously inept with tools.